 SMA Newborn Screening Study

-We are conducting a number of surveys and interviews to gather views on whether Spinal Muscular Atrophy should be added to the list of conditions that newborn babies are routinely screened for in the UK (heel prick, bloodspot, or Guthrie test).
+We are conducting a number of surveys and interviews to gather views on whether Spinal Muscular Atrophy should be added to the list of conditions that newborn babies are routinely screened for in the UK as part of the heel prick test (also known as the bloodspot, or Guthrie test).

 We will be looking for participants from the general public, parents who are taking part in the SMA newborn screening pilot, people with SMA and their family members, and health care professionals.